heavyai/heavyai-charting/README.md

 > [!WARNING]
 > **Do not report security vulnerabilities through public GitHub issues!**

 NVIDIA takes security seriously.
-If you discover a vulnerability in useWhisper, **DO NOT open a public issue**.
+If you discover a vulnerability in HeavyAI Charting, **DO NOT open a public issue**.
 Use one of the private reporting channels described in [SECURITY.md](https://github.com/heavyai/heavyai-charting/blob/master/SECURITY.md).

 # Support
 Join the [HeavyAI GitHub Discussions](https://github.com/orgs/heavyai/discussions) to ask questions, share feedback, and report issues.
 HeavyAI maintainers review issues, discussions, and pull requests on a best effort basis without guaranteed response timelines.